boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 * `on_close` - This is a reserved websocket callback name.

-* `on_broadcast` - This is a reserved websocket callback name used internally to map broadcasted events to their respective method.
-It can also be used for non-Plezi websocket broadcasing when using Iodine's (the server's) API.
+* `on_shutdown` - This is a reserved websocket callback name.

 * `pre_connect` - This is a reserved websocket callback name.

-* `on_message` - This is a reserved websocket callback name.

-* `before` - This is a reserved callback name.

-* `after` - This is a reserved callback name.
+* `unknown` - This should be a reserved auto-dispatch callback name.

-* `unknown` - This is a reserved auto-dispatch callback name.
+* `id` - This is a reserved method name that returns an internet global (Plezi) uuid for the current (websocket) connection.

 * `uuid` - This is a reserved method name that returns a process dependent (Iodine) uuid for the current (websocket) connection.

-* `id` - This is a reserved method name that returns an internet global (Plezi) uuid for the current (websocket) connection.

 * `write` - This is a reserved websocket method name that writes data to the websocket.